 *Flutter appears on the London Stock Exchange

 A trio of states legalizing sports betting is great news for companies looking to expand their digital footprint.
-DraftKings’ stock has been generous to early investors while the emergence of the Barstool Sportsbook has, so far, become an asset for Penn National.
+DraftKings’ stock has been generous to early investors, while the emergence of the Barstool Sportsbook has, so far, been an asset for Penn National.

 Louisiana will be a tremendous asset to operators who can find footing in the South, especially for NCAA betting.

-Maryland is yet another East Coast state surrounded by other sports betting markets like Deleware, New Jersey, and Pennsylvania.
-Properties like MGM National Harbor, which sits right across the Potomac River from Washington, D.C., should benefit tremendously.
+Maryland is yet another East Coast state surrounded by sports betting markets, like Delaware, New Jersey and Pennsylvania.
+Properties like MGM National Harbor, which sits right across the Potomac River from Washington, DC, should benefit tremendously.